How to Make a Stand-Out Online Teacher Resume (+ Sample!)By Krzl Light Nuñes

 Having quality equipment is very important in online classes, so you should mention the basic specifications of your computer (make/model/operating system/processor speed, etc.) and other communication equipment you may have such as a webcam and working headset.

 Your Internet speed and connection are also important for teaching classes online.
 Make sure that you have a stable Wi-Fi connection, or better yet, get wired!
 Some jobs may require you to include the type of connection and Internet speed you have on your resume, but even if they don’t, it’s a good idea to list these things.
-If you’re not sure about how fast your Internet is, you can do speed test through this site.
+If you’re not sure about how fast your Internet is, you can do a speed test through this site.

 You may have to include a video introduction

-It’s not uncommon for online English teaching companies to require applicants to provide a link to a video introduction on their resume.
+It’s not uncommon for online English teaching companies to require applicants to provide a link to a video introduction for teaching online on their resume.
 This is one notable difference between applying for online English teaching jobs and classroom-based ESL work.
 If you already have a professional video uploaded on the web (such as on YouTube), include the link in your resume.

 What if I have no teaching experience?